TheZPerson/sd-advanced-stylebox-and-wildcards/README.md

 ## Live Edit
+I am heavy user of Styles in WebUI, but they come with certain incoveniences.

 How styles affect the image are often affected by other loras, alternative models or just AIs mood.<br/>
-I frequently find it necessary to tweak styles to get the result I want, but to do that I must either apply the style to the prompt box or permanently modify the style. <br/>
+I frequently find it necessary to tweak styles to get the result I want, but to do that I must either the apply the style to the prompt box or permanently modify the style. <br/>

 With Live Edit you can select Styles and edit them on fly, without cluttering the the main prompt box or losing the original style.

-Each style will appear in their own textbox, and it is the these textboxes that get applied to the prompt, instead of the original style.<br/>
+Each style will appear in their own textbox, and it is the content of these textboxes that get applied to the prompt, instead of the original style.<br/>

-You can use Apply-button (🖫) to save the style, this will override the original style. <br/>
+You can use Apply-button (🖫) to save the style, <ins>this will override the original style.</ins> <br/>
-You also create new Style by changing the name of the style with ✎-button before saving.
+You can create a new Style by changing the name of the style with ✎-button before saving with (🖫).

 The maximum number of Live Edits is 4.
-You can change the amount of visible Live Edits in Extension settings.
+You can change the amount of visible Live Edits in the Extension settings.

 ## Wildcards
-You can select any Styles that you want with Wildcard-dropdown and the script will automatically apply one of the randomly into the prompt.<br/>
+You can select any Styles that you want with Wildcard-Dropdown and the script will automatically apply one of the randomly into the prompt.<br/>

-If you have Dropdown-mode enabled in Extension setting, the same style can only be used once per process. <br/>
+If you have **Dropout-mode** enabled in Extension setting, the same style can only be used once per process. <br/>
 When script chooses a style it automatically removes that style from other wildcards.<br/>

 The maximum number of wildcards is 6.
+You can change the amount of visible Wildcards in the Extension settings.

 ## What are Sections?
 In vanilla WebUI, if style contains {prompt} keyword, the UI will place the main prompt in that position, effectively splitting the style in 2 parts with main prompt in the middle.<br/>